warre333/warre333/README.md

 ## About me

 I'm passionate about two main things: hitting the gym and programming.
 Whether I'm lifting weights or diving into lines of code, I find joy and fulfillment in pushing myself to improve.
-I'm an active member of CodeFever, where I share my passion and knowledge with the young learners.
+I'm an Software consultant at Comakers, my consulting agency where I can out my passion for software development and develop from idea to product.

 For me, life is all about continuous growth and self-improvement.
 Every day, I strive to be better than I was yesterday, both physically and mentally.
 Through my dedication to fitness and coding, I'm building a foundation for a brighter future, one where I can make a positive impact and inspire others to do the same.